Ekanshh/AMCL_whereami/README.md

 ## How-To-Build-The-Project

-1. Clone this repository into the workspace.
+1. Clone this repository into the /workspace/src, using `git clone -b test_run git-repo-link`
 2. Build the project using the following commands:
   ```
   $ cd /home/workspace/